sstagnaro/rht-contrib/do180/manage-pod/README.md

 ea8fa71f2aa4  wp_pod  Created  3 seconds ago  c6c66510db7a  1
 ```

 We notice that our pod has been created and there is an infra container inside.
-The purpose of the infra container is to maintain the network namespace of the pod and allow incoming connections to the other containers:
+The purpose of the infra container is to maintain the network namespace of the pod and allow incoming connections to the other containers.
+It does nothing but it let the pod live even if other containers are stopped.

 ```
 $ $ sudo podman ps --pod -a